What is ITAR?

 How ITAR Relates to CMMC and DFARS

-ITAR, DFARS, and CMMC all apply to defense contractors but address different risks:
+ITAR, DFARS, and CMMC all land on defense contractors, but they tackle different problems:

 - ITAR: Prevents unauthorized export of military-controlled items and data (State Department enforcement)